MarcusElwin/MarcusElwin.github.io/ds-with-mac/content/posts/testing-ml/index.md

 This post has been inspired by some previous work such as:
 * :computer: [How to Test Machine Learning Code and Systems](https://eugeneyan.com/writing/testing-ml/)
 * :computer: [Effective testing for machine learning systems](https://www.jeremyjordan.me/testing-ml/)

+Also check my [GitHub](https://github.com/MarcusElwin/demo-testing-ml) repository for some examples of the tests described below.

 ## What is an ML system?